zolantris/ValheimMods/src/ValheimRAFT/docs/ValheimRAFT_AutoDoc.md

 - Description: Damage of the ram is increased by an additional % based on the additional weight of the ship.
 1500 mass at 1% would be 5 extra damage.
 IE 1500-1000 = 500 * 0.01 = 5.
 - Default Value: 1

-### MaxVehicleHullImpactDamage
-- Description: The maximum damage a vehicle can do to a rock or other object it hits.
-- Default Value: 9000

-### MinVehicleHullImpactDamage
-- Description: The minimum damage a vehicle can do to a rock or other object it hits.
-- Default Value: 50

 ### VehicleHullMassMultiplierDamage
 - Description: Multiplier per each single point of mass the vehicle has how much additional damage is done, multiplied by the velocity.
 - Default Value: 0.1

-### VehicleHullUsesPickaxeAndChopDamage
-- Description: Makes the vehicle hit with a pickaxe and chop damage effect.
-This will make the vehicle effective against trees and rocks.
-Also some rocks normally not destroyable will be IE Spires.
-Damage is split 66% to pickaxe and 33% to chop damage.
-- Default Value: True

 ### VehicleHullTier
 - Description: The tier damage a vehicle can do to a rock or other object it hits.
 To be balanced this should be a lower value IE (1) bronze.
 But ashlands will require a higher tier to smash spires FYI.